 Retail Sales MoM in Brazil averaged 0.27 percent from 2000 until 2022, reaching an all time high of 10.20 percent in May of 2020 and a record low of -18.30 percent in April of 2020.
 This page provides - Brazil Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Brazil Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Retail Sales MoM in Brazil is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Brazil to stand at 0.70 in 12 months time.
-In the long-term, the Brazil Retail Sales MoM is projected to trend around 1.00 percent in 2020, according to our econometric models.
+Retail Sales MoM in Brazil is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Retail Sales MoM is projected to trend around 1.00 percent in 2024, according to our econometric models.